-FOUNDATION 3:

-Build a Data Infrastructure Whether a company plans to build its own data infrastructure or outsource it to a strategic partner, it must be built properly to handle current needs and flexible enough to adjust to changing needs in the future.
-Another key aspect to consider is data aggregation.
+FOUNDATION 3: Build a Data Infrastructure Whether a company plans to build its own data infrastructure or outsource it to a strategic partner, it must be built properly to handle current needs and flexible enough to adjust to changing needs in the future.
+Another aspect to consider is data aggregation.
 There are many channels and types of data, and some take more time to be updated than others.
+The vast majority of survey respondents (76%)7 indicate their organizations have difficulty aggregating their data effectively.
+Some lab results, electronic medical records, or geo-localization can lag up to 3 months before they are fully available and uploaded.
 To get value from the data, companies should do their best to speed up the aggregation and delivery of data into relevant systems.
 Of course, data is not useful if those who need it can't access it.
 Integrating customer data with all solutions will empower your reps to use them effectively.
 You should also be able to use the data from any vendor, with any system, and any use case.
 Finally, consider a data partner if building this infrastructure does not feel worth the effort.
 The advantage of a partnership is that benefits can be achieved quickly and possibly at a lower cost than building it from scratch.
-When working with a partner, look for a universal third-party agreement (TPA) that does not put restrictions on how you should and can use the data.
+When working with a partner, look for a universal third-party agreement (TPA) that puts no restrictions on how you should and can use the data.
 Combined with an effective integration strategy, it allows you to access everything whenever and wherever it's needed.